oon takes place in the lovely Farwell Hall at Folklore Village

 Tenting and bunkhouses are on-site, and there are several motels within a short drive.

-Please register early; we've filled to capacity in recent years.
+Please register early; we've sold out in recent years.

 |"Thanks again for a fabulous weekend.
 The organization of your event is second to none!" -- Lori P.|

 If you're on Facebook, RSVP to the event to connect with other dancers and "Like" our page

 .
 We've gotten requests from people for a way to connect with other dancers (e.g. for ride sharing), and this is an easy opt-in way to do it.

 This year's Squirrel Moon dance features Notorious with caller Will Mentor.